Understanding Search Intent and Its Importance in SEO

 Diagnostic Checklist for Identifying Intent Mismatch Problems

-• Compare your content format against top-ranking competitors for the same query.
+• Compare your page type against the current top-ranking pages for the target query.

 Advanced Search Intent Strategies and the Evergreen Value of Intent Optimization